squarism/phase_three_profit/README.md

 ### Phase Three - Profit!
 You need a Ruby environment up and running.
 The one that comes with Mac 10.9 is probably ok but it's probably going to need a your password.
 If you don't like that, install Ruby with RVM.
-If you don't know what all this means, sorry.
-Deploying ruby apps kind of sucks.
-I'm looking at alternatives.

     $ bundle
     $ rake report